Donald Trump cleared by US Senate of inciting Capitol riots | DW | 13.02.2021

 But the Senate's top Republican, Mitch McConnell, said Saturday he would vote against convicting the former president.

 McConnell said he could not vote to convict Trump because he is "constitutionally not eligible for conviction" after leaving office.
-Earlier in the day he also told fellow Republicans the Senate lacked jurisdiction to remove an official who was already out of office.
+In a speech after the vote, McConnell called Trump "practically and morally responsible for provoking" the riot.

-Even though Trump was acquitted, the end of trial saw the largest number of senators to ever vote to find a president of their own party guilty of an impeachment charge.
+Even though Trump was acquitted, the end of the trial saw the largest number of senators ever to vote to convict a president of their own party.

-GOP senators Richard Burr of North Carolina, Bill Cassidy of Louisiana, Susan Collins of Maine, Lisa Murkowski of Alaska, Mitt Romney of Utah, Ben Sasse of Nebraska and Patrick Toomey of Pennsylvania, were the seven who voted to convict Trump.
+Richard Burr of North Carolina, Bill Cassidy of Louisiana, Susan Collins of Maine, Lisa Murkowski of Alaska, Mitt Romney of Utah, Ben Sasse of Nebraska and Patrick Toomey of Pennsylvania were the seven Republicans who joined all the Democratic Party senators in voting to convict Trump.

 Senate Majority Leader Chuck Schumer slammed his Republican colleagues for failing to impeach Trump.